Let's talk about logos

 Any other graphic element that composes it (boxes, outlines, underlines) will be secondary and will not provide identity but only decoration or graphic reinforcement.

-Some designers use the form and counterform feature to skip characters without losing readability.
+Some designers use the negative value resource to omit characters without losing readability.

 Other designers choose to take a bolder step and create typographic alphabets with minimal legibility but with a great pictographic sense, reaching the limit between the concept of logo and isotype.